Religion of the Indus Valley Civilisation: Terracotta figurines

-Terracotta figurines excavated from Indus Valley Civilization.
+Terracotta figurines excavated from Indus Valley Civilisation.

 A common class of terracotta statuettes have been identified as figurines of a "mother goddess" (and goddess of fertility, by extension) by a spectrum of scholars — Ernest J. H. Mackay, Marshall, Walter Fairservis, Bridget Allchin, Hiltebeitel, Jim G. Shaffer, and Parpola among others — thus positing links to the Shakti tradition in Hinduism.
 Recent scholarship rejects such identification and links; a common function alternatively proposed for the figures is as dolls for young girls.
 Scholars like David Kinsley and Lynn Foulston accept the figurine-identifications, but rejects that there is any conclusive evidence to link them with Shaktism.
 Sree Padma, in an anthropological study of the Grāmadevatā tradition, finds pre-Hindu roots but declines to explicitly identify it with IVC.
 Kenower remains ambiguous — the figurines might have been worshipers or deities — and does not mention of any links with Shaktism.
 Yuko Yukochi, in her "landmark publication" on Shaktism, refuses to discuss IVC influences — the undeciphered script did not allow integrating the archeological with the literary.

 Peter Ucko had challenged the very identification as early as 1967 but failed to make any noticeable dent.
 In the last three decades, the identification has been increasingly rejected by a newer generation of scholars — Sharri Clark, Ardeleanu-Jansen, Ajay Pratap, P.V.
 Pathak, and others.
 In 2007, Gregory Possehl found the evidence in favor of such an identification to be "not particularly robust".
 Shereen Ratnagar (2016) rejects the identification, as being based on flimsy evidence.
 As does Doniger.
 Clark, in what has been described as a ground-breaking work on terracotta figurines of Harappa, emphatically rejects that there exists any bases for the Mother Goddess identification or hypothesizing a continuance into Hinduism.

 Harappan mask of a bearded horned deity, National Museum, Delhi.

 Harappan seated and praying figurines, National Museum, Delhi.